shenhuiying2017/azure-docs.es-es/articles/remoteapp/remoteapp-perapp.md

 <properties
-   pageTitle="Publicación de aplicaciones para usuarios individuales en una colección de Azure RemoteApp (versión preliminar) | Microsoft Azure" description="Aprenda a publicar aplicaciones para usuarios individuales, en lugar de para grupos en Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"
+   pageTitle="Publish applications to individual users in an Azure RemoteApp collection (Preview) | Microsoft Azure" description="Learn how you can publish apps to individual users, instead of depending on groups, in Azure RemoteApp." services="remoteapp-preview" documentationCenter="" authors="piotrci"